rosetta-science/rosetta/README.md

       - SAFEMODE=false
       - ROSETTA_HOST=localhost
+      - ROSETTA_TASKS_PROXY_HOST=$ROSETTA_HOST

+### Certificates for the proxy

+Certificates can be automatically handled with Letsencrypt.
+By default, a snakeoil certificate is used.
+To set up letsencrypt, first of all run inside the proxy (only once in its lifetime):

+	$ sudo rm -rf /etc/letsencrypt/live/YOUR_ROSETTA_HOST (or ROSETTA_TASKS_PROXY_HOST)

+Then, edit the `/etc/apache2/sites-available/proxy-global.conf` file and change the certificates for the domain that you want to enable with Letsencrypt to use snakeoils (otherwise nex comamnd will fail), then:

+	$  sudo apache2ctl -k graceful

+Now:

+    $ sudo certbot certonly --apache --register-unsafely-without-email --agree-tos -d YOUR_ROSETTA_HOST (or ROSETTA_TASKS_PROXY_HOST)

+...or for the domain that you want to enable with Letsencrypt.
+This will initialize the certificate in /etc/letsencypt, which is stored on the host in `./data/proxy/letsencrypt`

+Finally, re-change the `/etc/apache2/sites-available/proxy-global.conf` file to use the correct certificates for the domain (or just restart the proxy service but wiht clean and then run).

 ### User types
 In Rosetta there are two user types: standard users and power users.
 Their type is set in their user profile, and only power users can: